bmjcode/pywebarchive/README.md

-**pywebarchive** is a Python 3 module for reading Apple's `.webarchive` files and extracting their contents to standard HTML documents.
-It is currently in the very early stages of development.
+**pywebarchive** is a Python 3 module for reading Apple's `.webarchive` files and extracting them to standard HTML documents.
+It's currently considered alpha-status code; the API is reasonably feature-complete, but it needs further testing, and likely still contains a few bugs.

 Example usage: